 Your money’s protected

-Because Monzo is a regulated bank in the UK, the money you put in your Monzo account is protected up to £85,000 by the Financial Services Compensation Scheme (FSCS).
+Because we’re a regulated bank, your money’s protected up to £85,000 by the Financial Services Compensation Scheme (FSCS).

-You can speak to a human 24/7/365
+You can speak to a human whenever you need to

 We work hard to protect you from fraud

 Signing up is simple and secure

 Signing up to get a Monzo account is simple, and you can do it all from your phone.
 And as well as being simple, signing up is safe.